-While dogwood trees are reliable in producing blooms each year, they should still be pruned.
+While a flowering dogwood tree is reliable in producing blooms each year, it should still be pruned.
 Pruning dogwood trees will produce more flowering blooms in the following year, giving you a fuller and healthier tree.

-Cutting these branches in this manner will keep the dogwood tree from tearing, as tearing can cause permanent damage to the tree and keep it from blooming the following year.
+Cutting these branches in this manner will keep the dogwood tree from tearing, as this can cause permanent harm to the tree and keep it from blooming the following year.

-To prune dead branches or make cuts to the dogwood tree, you will need a good pair of pruning shears.
-Pruning shears will cut through the dead branches as well as make cuts in the branches that need rejuvenating.
+To prune dead branches or make cuts to the dogwood tree, you will need a good pair of pruning shears, these tools will cut through the dead wood as well as make cuts in the branches that need rejuvenating.